-- (1) Defines the boundaries of wage areas and of survey areas, and makes final determinations on recommended changes in these boundaries. - (2) Prescribes the required industries to be surveyed and the conditions under which required industrial coverage may be augmented for particular surveys. - (3) Prescribes the required job coverage for surveys and the conditions under which the required job coverage may be augmented for particular surveys. - (4) Designates a lead agency for each wage area. - (5) Establishes, jointly with lead agencies, a nationwide schedule showing the beginning month of wage surveys to be conducted during each fiscal year. - (6) Makes arrangements with other agencies of the Government as needed to provide technical services to lead agencies. - (7) Considers recommendations of the national headquarters of any agency or labor organization on matters relating to OPM's responsibilities for establishing required survey coverage and other policies and practices of the Federal Wage System (FWS). - (8) Establishes wage schedules and rates for prevailing rate employees who are United States citizens outside of the fifty States, the District of Columbia, the Commonwealth of Puerto Rico, the territories and possessions of the United States, certain U.S. insular areas, and the areas and installations in the Republic of Panama made available to the United States pursuant to the Panama Canal Treaty of 1977 and related agreements (as described in section 3(a) of the Panama Canal Act of 1979).
-OPM has, by regulation, delegated authority to issue these schedules to the Department of Defense. - b.
-The Department of Defense (DOD) Defense Civilian Personnel Advisory Service (DCPAS).
-Furnishes lead agencies with the statistical establishment sample for each fullscale wage survey in accordance with survey specifications for the area provided by the lead agency.
-Furnishes to the lead agency:
+- (1) Defines the boundaries of wage areas and of survey areas, and makes final determinations on recommended changes in these boundaries. - (2) Prescribes the required industries to be surveyed, and conditions under which required industrial coverage may be augmented for particular surveys. - (3) Prescribes the required job coverage for surveys, and conditions under which the required job coverage may be augmented for particular surveys. - (4) Designates a lead agency for each wage area. - (5) Establishes, jointly with lead agencies, a nationwide schedule showing the beginning month of wage surveys to be conducted during each fiscal year. - (6) Makes any arrangements with other agencies of the Government as needed to provide technical services to lead agencies in connection with, for example, Department of Defense's Civilian Personnel Management Service (CPMS) services described in section S5-3b. - (7) Considers recommendations of the national headquarters of any agency or labor organization on matters relating to OPM's responsibilities for establishing required survey coverage and other policies and practices of the wage system. - (8) Establishes wage schedules and rates for prevailing rate employees who are United States citizens outside of the several States, the District of Columbia, the Commonwealth of Puerto Rico, the areas and installations in the Republic of Panama made available to the United States pursuant to the Panama Canal Treaty of 1977 and related agreements (as described in section 3(a) of the Panama Canal Act of 1979), the territories and possessions of the United States, and the Trust Territory of the Pacific Islands.

+b.
+The Department of Defense's Civilian Personnel Management Service (CPMS).

-- (1) A preliminary estimate of the number of establishments expected to be included in the survey establishment list and, - (2) After the sample has been drawn, a complete list of establishments from which data are to be obtained in the survey.
+- (1) Furnishes lead agencies with the statistical establishment sample for each full-scale wage survey in accordance with survey specifications for the area provided by the lead agency.
+Furnishes to the lead agency: - (a) A preliminary estimate of the number of establishments expected to be included in the survey establishments list and, - (b) After the sample has been drawn, a complete list of establishments from which data are to be obtained in the survey.
 The survey establishment list includes the establishments that the lead agency asked to be included with certainty and the weighting to be assigned to each establishment in the sample.